graemearthur/graemearthur.github.io/_includes/notes/en/drupal.md

-**Drupal** Drupal is a free software package that allows you to easily organize, manage and publish your content, with an endless variety of customization &mdash; [Website](http://drupal.org/)
+**Drupal** is a free software package that allows you to easily organize, manage and publish your content, with an endless variety of customization &mdash; [Website](http://drupal.org/)